Connecticut Immigration Attorney Counsels on Citizenship

 The question of good moral character in naturalization cases

-In order to be considered for citizenship, a permanent resident must demonstrate “good moral character.”
+To be considered for citizenship, a permanent resident must demonstrate “good moral character.”
 While this does not require a showing of extraordinary virtue, it is a heavily-weighted factor, and even a minor brush with the law can be a major impediment.
 I understand how the USCIS interprets “good moral character,” and can present your story in the best possible light.
 I am also experienced at having criminal records expunged, and can often accomplish that before the application process begins.
 With Law Offices of Douglas R. Penn LLC supporting your citizenship application, you know you have a reliable legal attorney behind you.